danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 }
 ```

-We can now inject this context into all out api specific service implementations.
+We can now inject this context into all api-specific service implementations.
+If
-If we later would like to create a persistent context, e.g. one that saves token
+we later want to create a persistent context, e.g. one that saves token data in
-data in `UserDefault`, we would just have to create another implementation, then
+`UserDefault`, we just have to create another implementation, then replace the
-replace the implementation we use in our app.
+implementation we use in our app.

 ### Specifying basic api behavior

-To simplify how to talk with the api using Alamofire, let us create a base class
+To simplify how to talk with the api using Alamofire, let's create a base class
 for our api-based services.
 Add this file to a `Services` sub folder:

 ```swift